Is it Worth it to Get the Dexcom G6 if G7 is Right Around the Corner?

 - Integrated sensor and transmitter—Unlike the G6 model, the G7’s sensor and transmitter will be fully integrated, making the product fully disposable.
 So, say goodbye to your transmitter with the three-month battery life!

-- Shortened warm-up time—The G7 will cut down the 2-hour warm-up period of the G6 to just 30 minutes.
+- Shortened warm-up time—The G7 will cut down the two-hour warm-up period of the G6 to just 30 minutes.

 - Longer sensor life—Patients can wear the G7 for 14 days.